 In the lien agreement, the healthcare organization agrees to provide the patient the care that he or she needs.
 In return, the injured party agrees to give the medical care provider a lien on the proceeds of his or her personal injury case.

-When that case ends, the medical provider or hospital can then exercise the lien and recover the costs of the medical care that they provided from the defendant in the case.
+When that case ends, the medical provider or hospital can then exercise the lien and recover the costs of the medical care that they provided to the defendant in the case.

 Basically, when a hospital or provider accepts a medical lien, it is providing healthcare on credit.